All of our content is written by humans, not robots. Learn More

 Website blocked popup

-For those of us who are against internet censorship, running into blocked websites can be a frustrating experience, but there are many reasons why websites are banned, some legitimate and some not.
+For those of us who are against internet censorship, running into blocked websites can be a frustrating experience.
+Keep in mind there are many reasons why websites are banned, some legitimate and some not.

 Schools